Power of Speech (Private-Religious)

 - Yettele’s Feathers, by Joan Rothenberg

-Instruct students that saying "please" and "thank-you" are very important ways of using speech in a positive way.
-Have students write thank-you notes to bring home to their parents.
+Encourage children to say "please" and "thank-you" as ways of using speech in a positive way.
+They may write thank-you notes to their parents and other family members.

 - Rothenberg, Joan.
 Yettele’s Feathers.
 Hyperion Press, 1996.
 ISBN: 0786811498

-Discuss the game of telephone with the students.
-As why they think the secret changed as it was being passed around the circle.
+Discuss the game: why they think the secret changed as it was being passed around the circle.
 Explain that this sometimes happens to real secrets as well and that that is why it is very important to watch what we say.

-- Tell students that you are going to read a parable called Yettele’s Feathers.
-Explain that a parable is a story that teaches a lesson.
+Before you read a parable called Yettele’s Feathers, explain that a parable is a story that teaches a lesson.
 Tell them that after you read the book, you are going to ask them what lesson this book teaches.
+Read Yettle’s Feathers by Joan Rothenberg.

-- Discuss the experience and reemphasize the lesson of the parable.
-Explain that in Hebrew, rumors are called lashon harah (bad speech).
+- Explain that in Hebrew, rumors are called lashon harah (bad speech).
 This parable is teaching us to stay away from bad speech, such as rumors, tattling, and insults.
 (Stress that it is okay to tell an adult if someone does or says something that is dangerous.)

-- Remind students that the class is working on tikkun olam, and that it means repairing the world.
+Remind the children we are working on tikkun olam, and that it means repairing the world.
 Ask them if they think lashon harah helps repair the world.

-- Explain that there are some types of speech that should be spread around like feathers, and these types of speech do repair the world because they make people feel good.
+Ask what types of speech should be spread around like feathers because they repair the world and make people feel good.

-- Brainstorm words that are good feathers, such as please, thank-you, compliments, and phrases such as "How are you?" and discuss ways speech can be used for good.
+Brainstorm words that are good feathers, such as please, thank you, nice work, and how are you?
+Discuss ways speech can be used for good.

 Strand PHIL.II Philanthropy and Civil Society